 Approximately 250 traps will be deployed at the rate of one trap per square mile per insect, monitored bi-weekly.
-The trapping period for 2024 will span mid-May to mid-September, aligning with the EGVM trapping season.
+The trapping period for 2025 will span mid-May to mid-September, aligning with the EGVM trapping season.
 Traps will be strategically placed in vineyards during peak moth activity based on pest life cycles.
-California Department of Food and Agriculture will fund initial deployment and servicings.
-District funds will cover trap servicings and removal from July through September 2024.
+District funds will cover deployment, trap servicings, and removal from July through September 2025.